8 Halloween English Lessons for Fun, Spooky Learning

 Spirited Warm-up Activities for a Halloween English Lesson

-To get everyone in the holiday spirit, you will need to bring in a lamp and a red or orange bandana from home.
+To get everyone in the Halloween spirit, bring in a lamp and a red or orange bandana.
 Have your students get into a circle, turn on the lamp and then turn off the lights.

-The red or orange bandana over your light will emit an eerie mood.
-Get into the center of the circle and ask your students a few questions about Halloween and find out what they know.
+Put the bandana over your lamp to emit an eerie mood.
+Get into the center of the circle and start asking your students questions about Halloween.

 Here are a few great example questions: